 Blue idioms are relatively common in English and, as is often the case with idioms, they usually have nothing to do with the colour blue.

+Although idioms are fun to use and can really make you appear more fluent, you have to be careful.
 Please be aware of the problems of using idioms incorrectly.
-This post will help you with this.
+This post will help you to understand the pitfalls.

 There is also a video for those of you who prefer to watch content.